 Alan Klein – Three Coins In The Sewer

 Another Joe Meek production, with the foremost pop parodist at a time when pop had barely got started taking a swipe at big romantic film themes in this tale of a couple of shillings accidentally dropped down the drain on the way to a big night out.
 You can read more about his fantastic 1964 album Well At Least It’s British – which three decades later would inadvertently invent Britpop – in Not On Your Telly, available in paperback here or from the Kindle Store here.

 Bernard Cribbins – Winkle Picker Shoes Blues

-As you can find out in another sixties-themed playlist here, Bernard Cribbins made a string of great singles with George Martin that are as sonically inventive as they are funny.
+Bernard Cribbins made a string of great singles with George Martin – as you can hear me talking about in (Music For The) Head Ballet here – that are as sonically inventive as they are funny.
 From the b-side of the slightly more widely heard The Hole In The Ground, here’s a lament for an ill-advised footwear choice that has left him with wonky toes, an inability to participate in Youth Club dances, and a general bewilderment at how the ‘ell you clean ’em.
 Hooray for gumboots!

 © Tim Worthington.